Venue: Committee Room 2, Town Hall, Stockport. View directions

 No public questions were submitted.

-To consider a report of the Director of Place Management.
+To consider a report of the Director for Place Management.

-The report details an application from Stockport Council Trading Standards Team to review the premises licence at 408a Manchester Road, Heaton Chapel, SK4 5BY due to failure to adequately promote the licensing objectives of the prevention of crime & disorder and protection of children from harm.
+The report details an application from Stockport Metropolitan Borough Council (Trading Standards) to review the Premises Licence at Drinks Allowed, 18 Castle Street, Edgeley, SK3 9AD due to failure to adequately promote the licensing objectives of the prevention of crime and disorder, public safety and the protection of children from harm.

-The Sub-Committee is recommended to consider the application for the review of the Premises Licence at 408a Manchester Road, Heaton Chapel, Sk4 5BY.
+The Sub Committee is recommended to consider the application for the review of the Premises Licence at Drinks Allowed, 18 Castle Street, Edgeley Stockport SK3 9AD.

-A representative of the Director for Place Management submitted a report (copies of which had been circulated) detailing an application from Stockport Metropolitan Borough Council (Trading Standards) being a responsible authority under the Licensing Act 2003 and exercising its statutory function to promote the prevention of crime and disorder and protection of children from harm licensing objectives, to review the Premises Licence at 408a Manchester Road, Heaton Chapel, Stockport.
+A representative of the Director for Place Management submitted a report (copies of which had been circulated) detailing an application from Stockport Metropolitan Borough Council Trading Standards Authority (Trading Standards) being a responsible authority under the Licensing Act 2003 and exercising its statutory function to promote the prevention of crime and disorder, public safety, and the protection of children from harm licensing objectives, to review the Premises Licence at Drinks Allowed, 18 Castle Street, Edgeley, SK3 9AD.

 The Premises Licence Holder and his representatives also attended the meeting and answered questions in relation to the application.

-The Sub-Committee, having heard the interested parties, proceeded to consider the prevention of crime and disorder and the protection of children from harm licensing objectives in respect of the application, together with the relevant parts of the council’s Licensing Policy and guidance from the Home Office.
+The Sub-Committee, having heard the interested parties, proceeded to consider the prevention of crime and disorder, public safety and the protection of children from harm licensing objectives in respect of the application, together with the relevant parts of the council’s Licensing Policy and guidance from the Home Office.
 However, the decision was reached on consideration of all arguments given in relation to this specific application.

 It was then